 The Handshoe Mouse does not require any passive muscle tension or use, and prevents users from excessive muscle exertion while actively using the mouse, making it the only mouse on the market that is almost impossible to use incorrectly.
-The waterfall design of the Handshoe Mouse provides a resting support for the fingers, allowing them to relax between clicks.
+The waterfall design of the Handshoe Mouse provides a naturally curved resting support for the fingers, allowing them to fully relax between clicks.
 This eliminates the negative effects from an anticipation of the click which on traditional mice results in raised, hovering fingers as well as overexertion and overextension of the extensor muscles.
 The design also incorporates a thumbrest which supports the thumb in a neutral and relaxed fashion making the Handshoe Mouse a good option for those experiencing thumb-related issues such as DeQuervain’s Tenosynovitus.

 The optical tracking uses advanced BlueRay Track technology combined with a 1500 DPI sensor which will work on almost any surface.
 Two light click force buttons (three on the large model) and a scroll wheel provide standard "Plug-and-Play" mouse functions.
 The Handshoe mouse Wireless features a long-life rechargeable lithium battery for convenience and comes with a charging cord.
 Users who would rather have a wired model can share the same benefits in the Handshoe Mouse wired version.